-3-0-3 The study and practice of various group activities and lead-up games to team sports.
+The study and practice of various group activities and lead-up games to team sports.
 A practicum is required in preschool or elementary school for this course.
-Membership in valuable.
-A practical experience with local school systems, parks and recreation organizations, and health agencies will be arranged for each student.
+Membership in organizations, and health agencies will be arranged for each student.

-Practicum in Health, Physical Education, and Recreation PHED 2031
+PHED 2031 Practicum in Health, Physical Education, and Recreation

-0-2-1 The study and practice of individual and group activities in a real setting is extremely
+The study and practice of individual and group activities in a real setting is extremely 0-2-1 valuable.
+A practical experience with local school systems, parks and recreation